Azure/kaito/docs/How-to-use-kaito-in-aks-arc.md

 ```

 ## Deploy KAITO via Helm

+> User does not need to install the gpu-provisioner as the node will be provisioned manually.
 1. Git clone the KAITO repo to your local machine
 2. Install KAITO operator using command
 ```bash